 The Salvation Army

 Centre of Hope, 420 9 Ave, 403-410-1111

 Help a friend

-Supporting someone who has disclosed an experience of sexual violence.
+Supporting someone who has disclosed an experience of gender-based or sexual violence.

 Some key messages that can be helpful are: